nurseiit/comm-unist/README.md

+# Intro to AI Programming II

+:rocket: My repo for (Intro to) AI Programming 2 Course at UNIST, Fall 2018

 ## To get GPIO Emulator work on your machine (Not valid Anymore!)

+**Upd: from Spring 2019, Course Syllabus does not have anything to do with hardware or Raspberry at all.**

 1. Your machine should run either OSX or Linux, it probably won't run on Windows
 2. You should have an installed **tkinter** library on python3.
 You can install it on Linux via:
 ```